andrew-fenton/andrew-fenton/README.md

 I’m a software engineer who’s passionate about combining **code**, **creativity**, and **problem-solving** to build things that make life easier and more fun.
 Whether it’s web apps, trading bots, or LLMs, I love diving into new tech and constantly pushing myself to learn new things.

 ## 🛠 What I’m working on:
-- 🌐 Helping businesses and developers adapt their products to different languages [Localization-as-a-service](https://github.com/ubclaunchpad/localization).
+- 🌐 Helping businesses and developers adapt their products to different languages with [Localization-as-a-service](https://github.com/ubclaunchpad/localization).
 - 🚀 Building [UBCCourses.app](https://ubccourses.app), a **course review platform** designed to help students discover detailed information about their courses.
 - 🎮 Developing an **arbitrage trading bot** for Counter-Strike skins, which buys and sells across multiple marketplaces to capitalize on price inefficiencies.
 - 🔮 and some other projects currently in the pipeline...